Despite the fantastic benefits, credit card transactions are fraught with risks.

 As we explained in a previous article, even though the subscription billing business model yield increased revenue for merchants, they are not without significant drawbacks.

-There seems to be a direct proportion between the rise in the “set and forget” business model and increased chargebacks.
+There seems to be a direct correlation between the rise in the “set and forget” business model and increased chargebacks.

 Here is some data: The rate of chargebacks for subscription merchants offering digital goods at an average of 3.25 percent with a fixed chargeback fee.
 For sellers offering tangible products, the subscription chargeback rate is on an average of 2.25 percent.

 We covered the reason for the uptick in chargebacks for subscription businesses in this article.
 And as you already know, having excessive Shopify chargebacks does unbelievable damage to your business.
 So be sure to keep a pulse of your chargeback-to-transaction ratio.